 - Email or Phone – Ensures that the submission is properly attributed to a customer profile.

-- Opt-in – Ensures that the submission provides express consent for future marketing communications.
-By default, this field also includes a general disclaimer about the purpose of the approval that can be customized.
+- Opt-in – Ensures that the submission provides explicit consent for future marketing communications.
+By default, this field also includes a general disclaimer about the purpose of the approval that you can customize.

 - Submit button – Allows the submission to occur.